westonea252/KillerHomeLab/1-Forest_2-DomainControllers_2-ADSites_2-Workstations/README.md

 - Reverse Lookup1.
 Enter first 2 octets of your desired Address Space in Reverse (Example:  1.10)
 - Reverse Lookup2.
 Enter first 2 octets of your desired Address Space in Reverse (Example:  2.10)
 - DC1OSVersion.
 Select 2016-Datacenter (Windows 2016) or 2019-Datacenter (Windows 2019) Domain Controller 1 OS Version
+- DC2OSVersion.
+Select 2016-Datacenter (Windows 2016) or 2019-Datacenter (Windows 2019) Domain Controller 2 OS Version
 - WK1OSVersion.
 Workstation1 OS Version is not configurable and set to 19h1-pro (Windows 10).
+- WK2OSVersion.
+Workstation2 OS Version is not configurable and set to 19h1-pro (Windows 10).
 - DC1VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.
+- DC2VMSize.
+Enter a Valid VM Size based on which Region the VM is deployed.
 - WK1VMSize.
+Enter a Valid VM Size based on which Region the VM is deployed.
+- WK2VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.